 - How do I apply to the AGPT program?

-Applicants how are interested in applying for a training place in 2020 should start by researching the two college/s; the Australian College of Rural and Remote Medicine (ACRRM) and the Royal Australian College of General Practitioners (RACGP).
+Applicants should start by researching the two college/s; the Australian College of Rural and Remote Medicine (ACRRM) and the Royal Australian College of General Practitioners (RACGP).
 The best way to find out information about the colleges' applications process is to access their websites:

 What are my fellowship options?

 There are two colleges that offer GP training in Australia: the Royal Australian College of General Practice (RACGP) and the Australian College of Rural and Remote Medicine (ACRRM).